Haley Cavinder

-Haley Cavinder (born January 13, 2001) is an American social media influencer and college basketball player for the Miami Hurricanes of the Atlantic Coast Conference.
+Haley Cavinder (born January 13, 2001) is an American social media influencer and former college basketball player for the Miami Hurricanes of the Atlantic Coast Conference.
 Prior to Miami, she played for the Fresno State Bulldogs.
 Cavinder was an All-Mountain West Conference (MW) selection in each of her three seasons at Fresno State, and was named MW Player of the Year in her sophomore season.
-As a junior, she set the NCAA Division I single-season free throw percentage record before transferring to Miami.
+As a junior, she set the NCAA Division I single-season free throw percentage record before transferring to Miami where she was a two-time Second-team All-Atlantic Coast Conference selection.

 Cavinder and her fraternal twin and teammate, Hanna, have a large social media following and share a TikTok account with millions of followers.
 In the last three seasons of their basketball careers, they were leading figures in college sports endorsements, signing name, image and likeness (NIL) deals with several companies, including Boost Mobile and WWE, and co-founding the clothing company Baseline Team.

 Early life

 Cavinder was born in South Bend, Indiana, on January 13, 2001, one minute before and one pound (454 g) heavier than her twin sister, Hanna, to parents, Katie and Tom Cavinder.
 The family moved to the Phoenix area in the twins' early childhood.
 She started playing basketball before preschool and watched drills on YouTube to improve her skills.
 Cavinder competed in boys leagues until sixth grade before playing against girls who were two to three years older than her.
 She also played soccer and volleyball before focusing on basketball in middle school.
 She emulated her game after Skylar Diggins-Smith.